jacobandreas/blog/_posts/2017-11-04-fake-language.md

 themselves to worlds where they're clever enough to construct a good enough logical language.

-And control people (here's where the trouble starts) no longer have to describe their task inventory in terms of any particular formalism: they just need some way of generating reward functions / goal tests synchronously with some kind of (compositional?) identifier that describes them.
+And policy people (here's where the trouble starts) no longer have to describe their task inventory in terms of any particular formalism: they just need some way of generating reward functions / goal tests synchronously with some kind of (compositional?) identifier that describes them.
 So they generate interpretable strings made of sequences of words.

-The two groups keep using their two different data conditions from before (inputs come from language users / inputs come from task design), but now they call them both language!
+No execution semantics, uses English words: natural language.
 Whence the confusion.

 I think there's a lesson in this for people in both communities:

-- For "control people" as researchers: _please please please_ signpost explicitly when your input strings were generated synthetically.
+- For "policy people" as researchers: _please please please_ signpost explicitly when your input strings were generated synthetically.
 The word _language_ is hopelessly overloaded at this point, but the bigram _natural language_ is not: avoid using the word _natural_ unless people were involved.